EGYPT • SEPTEMBER 19-25, 2020

 Domestic flight from Aswan to Cairo*

-2 night in the Nile Ritz-Carlton Hotel, Cairo (Double Occ)
+2 nights at the Nile Ritz-Carlton Hotel, Cairo (Double Occ)

 Great Pyramids of Giza • Great Sphinx of Giza